leec313/movie-time/README.md

 - Restarting the game functions smoothly, allowing the user to start anew.
 - The invalid selection warning is triggered when necessary, providing appropriate feedback.
 - Other essential functionalities are evaluated to ensure smooth operation and user experience.

+### Key learnings

+* I want to emphasize the effort I dedicated to refactoring the JavaScript code and the valuable lessons I learned, particularly regarding the implementation of parameter passing between functions.
+Initially, I resorted to using numerous nested      functions as a workaround, which, although effective in reducing the reliance on global variables, resulted in a cluttered and convoluted code structure.
+By adopting the practice of passing parameters between functions, I successfully streamlined the code and improved its readability.
+This refactoring process has significantly enhanced the code's robustness and will facilitate better comprehension for other developers, which is of utmost importance.

+* I implemented a straightforward yet highly effective code snippet to randomize the questions and options presented to the user.
+To achieve this, I utilized the renowned Fisher-Yates algorithm.
+This algorithm, known for its efficiency and simplicity, enabled me to shuffle the questions and options in a randomized manner.
+By incorporating the Fisher-Yates algorithm into my code, I ensured that the questions and options appear in a different order each time, enhancing the overall user experience and adding an element of surprise to the quiz.

 # **Deployment**